Inaugural Carbon Landscapes Grants Awarded

 Led by Dr. Risa Smith, Co-Chair of IUCN’s Protected Areas Climate Change Specialist Group, this research project will lead to recommendations for how the Government of Canada can include natural climate solutions policies as a core component of future climate action in the run-up to Canada’s 2020 update to its contributions to the Paris Climate Agreement.
 Risa will organize five workshops across the country with key stakeholders, conduct individual interviews, and scan existing research to report on what Canada’s leading thinkers in this space identify as the most promising natural climate solutions policies for Canada to advance in the lead up to 2020 and beyond.

-- $200,000 over two years to TNC Canada in partnership with The Nature Conservancy Global Lands & Carbon Science Teams
+- $200,000 over two years to Nature United in partnership with The Nature Conservancy Global Lands & Carbon Science Teams

 - $66,000 over one year to the University of Guelph’s Department of Geography, Environment, and Geomatics

 How might Indigenous-led, nature-based carbon sequestration efforts align with more universal conservation and climate objectives in a way that also achieves Indigenous community benefits and advances Indigenous land rights?
 This overarching question guides the work of Dr. Faisal Moola, his research partners, and colleagues at the University of Guelph.
 Funding will be used to support research and convening activities over the coming year, including:

 - Interviews with leaders working on emerging conservation directions in Canada such as Tribal Parks and Indigenous Protected and Conserved Areas (IPCAs) to identify how these might serve as sites of nature-based, carbon sequestration efforts, including wilderness protection and restoration of degraded landscapes.